openebs/lvm-localpv/design/monitoring/capacity_monitor.md

 #### Metrics Identification
 ##### Capacity-based Metrics
 - Total Provisioned Capacity on a node is the aggregate capacity of all Volume Groups on that node.
-Run the below command to get the total capacity of a VG.
+Run the command to get the total capacity of a VG.
 `vgdisplay -v <VG name> | grep 'VG Size'`
 - Total Used Capacity on a node is the aggregate used capacity of all Volume Groups on that node.
-Run the below command to get the used capacity of a VG.
+Run the command to get the used capacity of a VG.
 `vgdisplay -v <VG name> | grep 'Alloc PE'`
 - Total Free Capacity on a node is the aggregate free capacity of all Volume Groups on that node.
-Run the below command to get the free capacity of a VG.
+Run the command to get the free capacity of a VG.
 `vgdisplay -v <VG name> | grep 'Free PE'`
+- Total Allocated Capacity on a node is the aggregate size of all LVs on that node.
+Run the command to get the size for all Logical Volumes. `lvs -o lv_full_name,lv_size`
+- Total Used Capacity for all PVCs on a node is the aggregate used capacity of all LVs on that node.
+Run the command to get the used capacity for all LVs. `lvs -o lv_full_name,lv_size,data_percent,snap_percent,metadata_percent`
 ##### Usage-based Metrics
+- Read IOPs
+- Write IOPs
+- Read Throughput
+- Write Throughput
+- Read Latency
+- Write Latency
+- Outstanding IOs
+- Status
+Since each LV corresponds to a device-mapper volume on the node, the performance statistics like IOPs, Throughput, Latency and Outstanding IOs can be obtained by running the standard `iostat -N` command on the node.
+The Status of each LV can be obtained from the `lvs -o lv_full_name,lv_active` command output.
 #### Metrics Export
 ##### Node-Exporter
 ##### Custom-Exporter